Health Care

 What areas can I study?

-In addition, we offer a range of different qualification levels from introductory course at Level 4 to HNC/D qualifications in Occupational Therapy Support and Care & Administrative Practice.
-We even offer distance learning for some courses providing you are already working in a support worker role in that area.
-We have distance learning courses in,
+We offer a range of different qualification levels from introductory course at Level 4 to HNC qualifications in Occupational Therapy Support and Healthcare Practice.
+We also deliver PDA Leadership and Management for Care Services (Level 9) provided you are already working in a support worker role in that area.

 What are my career options?